aslak3/MAXI030/MAXI030Core/README.md

 * LED and buzzer output control
 * 5 pins of user-headers, generally used for debugging and board bringup

-Since the FPGA is attached to the full 32 bits of address bus, it is eventually intended to implement a bus-mastering DMA controller, though no progress has been made to this end.
+Since the FPGA is attached to the full 32 bits of the address and data busses, it is eventually intended to implement a bus-mastering DMA controller, though no progress has been made to this end.

 The design also includes a debug/bringup aid in the form of an SPI output-only interface.

 Currently only the top 8 bits of databus are used for communication between the processor and the FPGA.
-This is a result of this design being an evolution of earlier ones.
+This is a result of this design being an evolution of an earlier one where this was a wiring restriction.
 Consequently services which require larger values to be programmed into them, like the timer, require multiple addresses.
 This will be eliminated when the full 32 bit databus is utilised.

 Note that for consistency all internal signals use positive logic.
 Inputs are converted to positive logic and outputs are converted to negative logic, if needed.
 The n_ prefix on signal names is used to indicate negative logic.